On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Poems: Packet XXXIV, Fascicle 21, Houghton Library – (183c).
 Includes 17 poems, written in ink, ca. 1862.
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Higginson, Christian Union, 42 (25 September 1890), 393; Poems (1890), 119.

 Beauty and Truth are important ideals in Dickinson’s canon that, according to scholars, are eternal and outside analysis.
 In later poems, Dickinson wrote, “The Definition of Beauty is / That Definition is none – / Of heaven, easing Analysis” (F797) and “Truth – is as old as God – / His Twin identity / And will endure as long as He / A Co-Eternity” (F795).
-Two intertexts are often given to which Dickinson may have been responding in this poem:
+Scholars offer two intertexts to which they believe Dickinson may have been responding in this poem:

 1) Lines from William Shakespeare’s untitled poem known as “The Phoenix and the Turtle” (1601), which concludes: